Finding large counterexamples by selectively exploring the Pachner graph: The counterexamples

 The reason for taking $x=1$ instead of $x=0$ comes from older versions of the code.
 Early versions of Algorithm~\ref{algm:seifert} included fewer normal surfaces in the analysis, making it less effective at identifying good edges (in this context, edges not isotopic to Seifert fibres).
 At the time, we encountered triangulations that were ``dead ends'', in the following sense: every 2-3 move would create an edge that we could not certify as good.
 Our short-term solution was to allow the search to introduce extra bad edges if necessary.
 Having since strengthened Algorithm~\ref{algm:seifert}, taking $x=1$ no longer seems necessary for the example that we just discussed; we did not revert to using $x=0$ simply because we found no compelling reason to do so.

 It is also worth mentioning that we encountered one example where even taking $x=1$ was not enough to prevent ``dead ends'' (even with the current implementation of Algorithm~\ref{algm:seifert}).
 Specifically, this happens for the triangulation with isomorphism signature \texttt{fvPQcdecedekrsnrs} and complexity $(6,0,2,5)$; this represents the \emph{Poincar\'{e} homology sphere}, which admits the Seifert fibration $\mathcal{S}\left( \frac{1}{2}, \frac{1}{3}, -\frac{4}{5} \right)$.
-When we increased the value of $x$ to $2$, we were able to reach a triangulation with four edges isotopic to Seifert fibres, but we did not make any further progress.
+When we increased the value of $x$ to $2$, we were able to reach a triangulation with four Seifert fibre edges, but we did not make any further progress.